20012001amiramir/wgtunnel/.github/SUPPORT.md

   </li>
 </ol>

-Thank you for using WG Tunnel.
+Thank you for using CatVpn.